algorandfoundation/docs/docs/features/accounts/rekey.md

 ### Account Review

-The [account overview](/features/accounts/#keys-and-addresses) page introduced _keys_, _addresses_ and _accounts_.
+The [account overview](/features/accounts/#keys-and-addresses) page introduces _keys_, _addresses_ and _accounts_.
 During initial account generation, a public key and corresponding private spending key are created and used to derive the Algorand address.
 This public address is commonly displayed within wallet software and remains static for each account.
 When you receive Algos or other assets, they will be sent to your public Algorand address.
 When you send from your account, the transaction must be authorized using the appropriate private spending key(s).

 ### Introducing Authorized Address

-The _balance record_ of every account includes the "auth-addr" field which, when populated, defines the _authorized address_ allowed to sign transactions from this account.
-Initially, the "auth-addr" field is implicitly set to the account's "address" field and the only valid private spending key is the one created during account generation.
+The _balance record_ of every account includes the "auth-addr" field which, when populated, defines the required _authorized address_ to be evaluated during transaction validation.
+Initially, the "auth-addr" field is implicitly set to the account's "address" field and the only valid _private spending key_ is the one created during account generation.
 To conserve resources, the "auth-addr" field is only stored and displayed after an authorized _rekey-to transaction_ is confirmed by the network.

-Conceptually illustrated in the image below, a _standard_ account uses the private spending key of its public address for authorizations.
-A _rekeyed_ account defines the _authorized address_ which referencing a distinct address and thus requires the private spending key(s) thereof to authorize future transactions.
+Conceptually illustrated in the image below, a "standard" account uses its _private spending key_ to authorize from its _public address_.
+A "rekeyed" account defines the _authorized address_ which references a distinct "foreign" address and thus requires the _private spending key(s)_ thereof to authorize future transactions.

 ![Accounts](/imgs/accounts.png)